 In response to this recommendation, the MoI adopted a plan to "recruit 500 Bahraini men and women from all sects and in all governorates to join the Community Police," and this to be the first batch followed by others.
-Ministerial Order No. 5 of 2012 established two interview committees for the appointment of male and female officers.
+The Order No. 5 of 2012 established two interview committees for the appointment of male and female officers.
 The order stipulated that the two committees carry out their work in line with the recruitment standards of the Public Security Forces and the recommendations of the BICI.
-The GoB recruited 355 new officers, including 100 female officers, in the implementation of this plan.
-The GoB runs a community police program in the Royal Police Academy, from which 577 new officers graduated in June 2012 and 504 in October 2015.
-The US Department of State reported in 2016 that the total number of community police that have graduated from the Royal Police Academy is 1500.
+In 2012, the GoB recruited 355 new officers, including 100 female officers, in the implementation of this plan.
+In GoB runs a community police program in the Royal Police Academy, from which 577 new officers graduated in June 2012 and 504 in October 2015.
 The US Department of State reported in 2016 that the total number of community police that have graduated from the Royal Police Academy is 1500.